 This is a really difficult one for me to write.
 But I have to write something.
-After the shit-show that was the 2018 US Open, in which I feel Serena Williams and Naomi Osaka were robbed of the opportunity to achieve a “clean” win, I am deep in my feelings.
+After the shit-show that was the 2018 US Open, in which I feel Serena Williams and Naomi Osaka were both robbed of the opportunity to achieve a “clean” win, I am deep in my feelings.
 Like Drake deep.
 I am going to cry because I do want to.

 And I fault the umpire and his petty calls and violations.
 Without them, perhaps Serena could’ve stayed focused and triumphed over Naomi in a clean win.
 Or Naomi could’ve taken Serena just as she did, but without the shroud of controversy over her victory.